chris-warner-II/chris-warner-II.github.io/_poetry/11_Its_Weird.md

   To never get to paint your masterpiece; \
   See, it's something of a sacrilege \
   To be so motherfuckin’ vacuous \
-  just to fall in line.
+  Just to fall in line.

 ***Outro:*** \
   Just to fall in line, just to fall in line. \